mezafits/ServiceGraph/ServiceGraph.Web/Readme.md

 * [x] Implement "Remove Node from Group" functionality.
 * [ ] Implement "Edit Properties" functionality for nodes and edges.
-* [ ] Change the label "Edit" to "Rename" on nodes and edges.
 * [ ] Add a custom style editor for nodes/edges.
 * [ ] Update the default group background color to grey.